AnushaDeviR/fullstackopen/part_1/A more complex state, debugging React apps.md

 ## Rules of Hooks

+- Any function that starts with the `use` in its naming convention is a hook.
 - The `useState & useEffect` (hooks) function should not be used inside a loop, a conditional expression or any functions which doesn't define a component.
 - Hooks should only be called from the inside of a function body that defines a React component.